This article discusses Croatian citizenship by descent, its eligibility requirements, benefits, and application procedure.

 The burden of proof falls on you too, so if you just saw a vision of yourself hunched over piles of yellowed documents in a dusty government archive, it actually isn’t far from the truth.

-Of course, you’ll skip all that if you opt for someone to help you with it, but you should still be aware of the general terms of eligibility.
+Of course, you’ll skip all that if you opt to hire someone to help you with it, but you should still be aware of the general terms of eligibility.

 It’s important because you’ll be able to gauge whether you might be eligible to apply for Croatian citizenship by descent in the first place.